2020-02-25

 “Let’s take out the trash.”

 If the “us” in the “let us” is sincere, it’s sweet.
 It’s like “hey, taking out the trash is a chore, the cans are heavy, let’s do it together”.
-But if it’s uttered as “you take out the trash, I’ll just watch you to it”, I would argue it’s even more insidious than the “do you want to” flavor.
+But if it’s uttered as “you take out the trash, I’ll just watch you do it”, I would argue it’s even more insidious than the “do you want to” flavor.
 I found this “let’s” expression to be quite prominent in the workplace, though obviously it’s not usually about trash.
 “Let’s finish this task.”
 It’s often obvious that the person saying this has zero intention of doing any of the work themselves.
 But maybe they want to give a fuzzy and false impression of team work.
 Or they feel mildly self-conscious about giving an order.
 But this is worse.
 If you give an order, at least have the courtesy to acknowledge that: “Please finish this task.”
 And if you feel bad, then you could try being less assertive, in a genuine way: “Could you please finish this task?”
 It’s still a request, but at least you’re not trying to pretend like you are going to do any of it yourself.
 If you phrase it as “let’s”, maybe don’t be surprised to hear as an answer: “Sure, let’s.
 You first.”